arduino-libraries/ArduinoBLE/docs/api.md

 None

 #### Returns
-The **number of BLE descriptors** discovered for the characteristic
+The **number of Bluetooth® Low Energy descriptors** discovered for the characteristic

 #### Example